-The executor is responsible for having the will proven, collecting the decedent's assets that pass under the will (that is, an executor is the person or entity designated in a will to administer the deceased person's estate as indicated in the will).
-The executor's duties include settling estate debts, selling ownership of the estate if necessary, and distributing assets to heirs and beneficiaries in accordance with the will.
-An important part of making a will is appointing someone to act as your executor, also called a personal representative in some states.
-What is an executor?
-The executor is the person who will be in charge of your estate after your death.
+The executor is the person who is responsible for carrying out the wishes of a deceased person as indicated in their will.
+This includes proving the will, collecting the assets that pass under it, settling estate debts, selling any ownership of the estate if necessary, and distributing assets to heirs and beneficiaries.
+It is important to appoint someone to act as an executor, also known as a personal representative in some states.
+So, what is an executor?
+An executor is the individual who is in charge of a deceased person's estate after their death.

 They are responsible for pooling the assets, keeping them safe, paying debts and taxes, and distributing the assets according to the terms of the will.
 If you have been appointed as an executor of a loved one's estate, you may have many questions.
 If you choose not to take on this role, then a backup executor will be appointed.
 Some executors choose not to accept payment for their services, especially if they are one of the beneficiaries of the estate.

 This is because the executor's payment is considered taxable income, whereas inheritance is generally not.
 The executor must comply with the wishes of the deceased and act in their best interests.
 They must also ensure that all debts and taxes are paid.
 When making a will, it is important to appoint both a primary and backup executor in case one is unable or unwilling to take on the role.

 Beneficiaries have no obligations with respect to the estate or fiduciary obligations to the executor that may be infringed.
 This means that you have a responsibility to act in the best interest of the estate and its beneficiaries.
 An executor of assets is a person or institution appointed by a court that is responsible for carrying out the terms of a will and overseeing the administration of an estate.
 This includes administrative work, but also actions that can affect those who are or should be beneficiaries of the will.
 The executor may be a close friend or family member such as your spouse, or they may be a beneficiary of the will.